513: The Brain That Wouldn't Die

 Delta Burke is an actress best known for her role in the television series Designing Women, which ran from 1986-1993.
 She famously feuded with co-star Dixie Carter and the show’s creators and was eventually let go.

-Casey Kasem (1932-2014) was the long-standing host of the syndicated radio show American Top 40.
+Casey Kasem (1932-2014) was the longtime host of the syndicated radio show American Top 40.
 A regular feature of the show was the “long distance dedications,” in which listeners submitted requests to have a song “dedicated” to a loved one.

 Lucie Arnaz is back, and she’s pissed!

 Lucie Arnaz is the daughter of Lucille Ball and Desi Arnaz.
-She got her own short-lived show in 1985.
+She got her own short-lived TV show in 1985.

 Shannen Doherty, no!